Wole308/acts-project/README.md

 ```

 ## Sythesizing ACTS (using Vitis HLS)
-ACTS is synthesized with Vitis HLS.
-To synthesize ACTS for the Xilinx FPGA, run the ./evaluate_synthesize.sh, specifying the number of PEs in the second parameter as shown.
+ACTS is synthesized with Vitis HLS for the Xilinx Alveo U280 FPGA.
+To synthesize ACTS, run the ./evaluate_synthesize.sh, specifying the number of PEs in the second parameter as shown.
 It would synthesize the required number of PEs for ACTS.
 When running ACTS across multiple FPGAS (as used in the Swift Project), the number of FPGAs need to be specified when running ACTS (see next section below)

 ```cpp
 ./evaluate_synthesize.sh